UMD: A Globally Connected University

-This course will include a blend of synchronous and asynchronous learning (check Testudo for more details).
+This course will include a blend of synchronous and asynchronous learning.
 This course will be offered during Summer Session 2-D, from August 1-19, 2022.
 Synchronous sessions occur on Tuesdays and Thursdays, 12:30pm-2:30pm.

 Non-UMD undergraduates will need to submit an application through the Office of Extended Studies to register.
 Non-UMD graduate students or professionals will need to apply to the UMD Graduate School to participate in this course.